osohq/oso/docs/content/any/getting-started/application/model/index.md

 ### What's next

-Now, we've setup our policy.
-Let's see how to enforce authorization decisions using it.
+Now that we've setup our policy, let's see how we can enforce it!